RoyKlaasseBos/royklaassebos.github.io/README.md

 <h4>The curriculum does not include any R videos.
 Why is that?</h4>
 <hr>
 <p>Very sharp, you are absolutely right!
 One of the questions people new to the field of data science typically come up with is: should I learn Python or R?
-If you simply Google "Python vs R for Data Science" you will find an abundance of discussions on this topic.
+If you simply Google <a href="http://bfy.tw/FnTe" target="_blank">"Python vs R for Data Science"</a> you will find an abundance of discussions on this topic.
 From what I've read Python usually comes out as the ultimate winner (especially for Deep Learning applications - a subset of Machine Learning that tries to mimic the human brain).
 That does not mean that you should neglect R of course, but as a beginner I think it's better to become very knowledgeable at a single programming language rather than be mediocre at two.</p>

 <h4>What makes a Data Science unicorn?</h4>
 <hr>